glamod/glamod_landQC/doc/source/start/setup-configuration.rst

 classed as high (``high_flag_proportion``), or for setting the separation of an odd cluster of points to be flagged from others (``odd_cluster_separation``).

-Finally, for the buddy/neighbour checks, there are a number of settings for selecting the neighbours (``max_distance`` and ``max_vertical_separation``), how many are selected (``max_number``), the filename to store the information (``filename``) and the minimum number needed for the tests to run (``minimum_number``).
+For the buddy/neighbour checks, there are a number of settings for selecting the neighbours (``max_distance`` and ``max_vertical_separation``), how many are selected (``max_number``), the filename to store the information (``filename``) and the minimum number needed for the tests to run (``minimum_number``).

+In the final section, you can enter an email which can help with logging of some processing.
+There is also ``fix_wind_direction`` which toggles the correction of wind direction values to 0N during calm periods in cases where it had been set to missing.
+Usually this has been set to False.

 [Note, the ``venv`` directory is kept as an input incase any future implementation uses venv rather than conda.]